milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 # General "enrichment" of gene groups in rapidly expanding gene families

-I looked at all the gene families in a species, and selected the ones that are in the upper 5th size percentile of all gene families.
+I looked at all the gene families in a species, and selected the ones that are in the upper 5th size percentile of all gene families (in species with few genes, this is sometimes just with one or more members, so I also set a min. size limit of 2).
 Then I checked which ones are significantly rapidly evolving according to CAFE, and which ones have been assigned to functional Gene Groups by their *D. melanogaster* member.
 This is only a very small subset of all gene families in the upper 5th size percentile.
 I have then compiled a file that shows how many of the above selected gene families fall under each functional Gene Group.
 I think this can get a more general idea of the kind of things that might be evolving in some of the species.
-The full file is here: `PhD_chapter1/data/functional_annot_eval/frequent_Gene_Groups_in_expanding_GFs.txt` and I am going to show the output for all species below.
+The full file is here: `PhD_chapter1/data/functional_annot_eval/frequent_Gene_Groups_in_expanding_GFs.txt` and I am going to show the output for all species below, only including Gene Groups that appear at least four times.

 #### D_melanogaster